UPDATE: Calumet City police officer dies while on duty

 According to another Times report, Zieminski saved a resident who was being attacked by dogs on Aug.
 5, 2015.

-"Zieminski was approached by Calumet City resident Brian Booker about a man being attacked by three large dogs near the corner of 156th Place and Forsythe Avenue," the Times reported.
+"Zieminski was approached by (a) Calumet City resident ... about a man being attacked by three large dogs near the corner of 156th Place and Forsythe Avenue," the Times reported.
 "He terminated the life of the dogs, (a department official) said."

+Diaz Zieminski said her brother-in-law did not make a big deal of his heroism.

+"He brushed all that off like it was no big deal," she recalled. "(He said) it's what you're supposed to do."

 Gallery: The Times Photos of the Week